orn8/micro-games/README.md

 > Dodge obstacles from ahead by using A and B to move left and right.
 Obstacles spawn and come faster as time moves on.

 * ### microRACE
-> Pick the number of total clicks required to win using A and B, then spam A and B to get to the end and "*win the race*".
-You are timed on how long you take.
+> Pick the number of total clicks required to win using A and B, then spam A and B to get to the end and win the race.
+You are timed on how long you take, which is eventually displayed as your score in the end.

 # Usage